MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Experiments

 \subsection{Model Accuracy}

 Modules in MIDI-DDSP can accurately reconstruct output at multiple levels of the hierarchy (Figure~\ref{recon-diagram-table}).
-We evaluate the reconstruction quality of MIDI-DDSP by evaluating each module.
-Results are shown in Table~\ref{recon-eval}.
+We evaluate the reconstruction quality of MIDI-DDSP by evaluating each module, and report the average value across all test set samples in Table~\ref{recon-eval}.

 \paragraph{DDSP Inference} We measure the difference between reconstruction and ground-truth in the audio spectral loss for our DDSP Inference module and compared it with the original DDSP autoencoder.
 As shown in Table~\ref{recon-table-1}, with an additional CNN to extract features, the DDSP Inference module can reconstruct audio more accurately than the original DDSP Autoencoder.